interfacevisionblog/interfacevisionblog.github.com/_posts/2013-12-19-design-composition-based-language.md

 ## Conclusion

 That's it.
-A very simple language based on composition of behavior.
+A very simple language based on composition.

 ## Footnotes